YCChenVictor/blog-frontend/_posts/life/self/1993-09-01-(project)-task.md

 * backend, add sign up, with spec
 * backend, let debugger workable
+* the backend should be private repo because of business logic
 * backend, deploy on fly
 * add login (backend)
   * user email